bmschmidt/colorbar/README.md

 ## Creation

 Build a colorbar by calling the colorbar function on a D3 selection.
-(Normally, this would be a `g` element; creation is analogous to )
+(Normally, this would be a `g` element; creation is analogous to creating an axis.)

 For example: